Socially Responsible and Trustworthy Generative Foundation Models: Principles, Challenges, and Practices

 Ph.D.
 Student, Computer Science and Engineering, University of Notre Dame

 Yue Huang is a Ph.D. student in Computer Science and Engineering at the University of Notre Dame.
 He earned his B.S. in Computer Science from Sichuan University.
 His research investigates the trustworthiness and social responsibility of foundation models.
-Yue has published extensively at premier venues including NeurIPS, ICLR, ICML, ACL, EMNLP, NAACL, CVPR, and IJCAI.
-His work has been highlighted by the U.S. Department of Homeland Security and recognized with the Microsoft Accelerating Foundation Models Research Award and the KAUST AI Rising Star Award (2025).
-He has delivered invited talks on "Trustworthiness in Large Language Models" and "Socially Responsible Generative Foundation Models" at UIUC, USC, UVA, IBM Research, and other institutions.
+Yue has published at premier venues including NeurIPS, ICLR, ICML, ACL, EMNLP, NAACL, CVPR, and IJCAI.
+His work has been highlighted by the U.S. Department of Homeland Security and recognized with the Microsoft Accelerating Foundation Models Research Award, the KAUST AI Rising Star Award (2025), Industry Mentor of NSF POSE Award, best paper award of DIGBUG@ICML'25, and SciSocLLM@KDD'25.
+He has delivered invited talks on “Trustworthiness in Large Language Models” and “Socially Responsible Generative Foundation Models” at UIUC, USC, UVA, IBM Research, and other institutions.

 Canyu Chen